humaniq/findface/README.md

 Create new Findface.pro client, then use the various services on the client to access different parts of the FindFace.pro API.
 For example:

-You shuld request Authentication token.
+You should request an Authentication token.

 ```go
 client := findface.NewClient(token, nil)